kush43i3927/Blogpost-Website/README.md

 # Web-Development
-A sample Blog Post website without database.
+A sample Blog Post website with database.

 # Before using